Glossary of Academic Terms

 Quick Re-entry

 The term quick re-entry refers to a streamlined process in which students do not need to submit a new application or application fee if they are undergraduate degree-seeking students who previously attended ASU but have not been enrolled at ASU for up to seven consecutive fall or spring semesters.
 Students absent on military deployment, on service for official church missions, for foreign aid service of the Federal government, or for permanent disability reasons should follow leave of absence procedures.
+Students who have not remained continuously enrolled may have their catalog year adjusted upon quick re-entry.

 Reinstatement